tartley/tartley.github.io/_posts/2009-07-18-ironpython-in-action.md

     use of functions as first-class objects, and higher-order functions (functions that take other functions as arguments and return modified versions.) and of course decorators.
-These are shown in use, appropriately paired up with the .NETÂ  XmlWriter and XmlReader classes, demonstrating event driven parsing of XML.
+These are shown in use, appropriately paired up with the .NET XmlWriter and XmlReader classes, demonstrating event driven parsing of XML.
 -   *Properties, dialogs and Visual Studio* - Python properties, .NET dialogs, and using IronPython in Visual Studio.
 This sounds like a